 - 1. Possessing, as verified by a district employee, or selling or otherwise furnishing a firearm, unless the student had obtained prior written permission to possess the item from a certificated school employee, with the principal or designee's concurrence - 2.
 Brandishing a knife, as defined in Education Code 48915(g), at another person - 3.
 Unlawfully selling a controlled substance listed in Health and Safety Code 11053-11058 - 4.
-Committing or attempting to commit a sexual assault or committing a sexual battery as defined in item #14 under "Grounds for Suspension and Expulsion" above class, in which case suspension shall not exceed 30 days in any school year.
+Committing or attempting to commit a sexual assault or committing a sexual battery as defined in item #14 under "Grounds for Suspension and Expulsion" above adjustment a student enrolls in or is transferred to another regular school, an opportunity school, or continuation school or class, in which case suspension shall not exceed 30 days in any school year.
 However, this restriction on the number of days of suspension does not apply when the suspension is extended pending an expulsion.
 (Education Code 48903, 48912)